Open Access & Publishing – Funding, Visibility and Open Access to Scientific Results

 All Offers at a Glance

-Open Access Promotion – University of Applied Sciences Potsdam
+Open Access Support – University of Applied Sciences Potsdam

 The University of Applied Sciences Potsdam has adopted the "Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities". and was the first university in the state of Brandenburg to sign the "San Francisco Declaration on Research Assessment (DORA)".